Here are the first two chapters of Vevin Song. Enjoy!

 'Making ourselves known.'
 He called out again.
 'Everything alright.
 You'll miss all the vessels if you stay here.'

-There was no response apart from the continued cries of the baby.
+No response apart from the continued cries of the baby.

 Jason edged round the bend slowly, torch in one hand and his gloved hand still balled.
 He slowed down his breathing.